Vegan Matcha Cookies

 Stack of almond flour matcha chocolate chip cookies.
 There's a glass of milk in the background and a tablespoon of matcha powder in the foreground.

-These cookies are lovely anytime but are especially perfect for Christmas and Easter due to their pretty green colour.
+• They’re lovely anytime but perfect for Christmas and Easter due to their pretty green colour.
+They make a great gift too!

 All ingredients needed for making a vegan matcha cookie recipe.